tomasz-grobelny/AACS/README.md

 # Status
 Currently AACS can do the following:
 * it can act as proxy for Android Auto traffic,
-* stream any content to the headunit,
+* stream any video content to the headunit,
 * ...stay tuned for more.